michaelbrooks/hoptree/README.md

 Hoptree.js is appropriate for use on highly interactive websites with dynamic content that is hierarchical in nature.
 Examples would be web-based tree visualization tools and code repositories or other online file system browsers.

-In general, the hoptree widget should be used when your users need to navigate through a large hierarchy where your page will provide a primary view of the hierarchical content.
+In general, the hoptree widget should be used when your users need to navigate through a large hierarchy where your page will provide a primary view of the hierarchical /content.
 The hoptree should be positioned so as to offer another means of navigating through the hierarchy, just like a breadcrumb, an address bar, or a navigation menu.

 How does it work
 ----------------